 Structured Learning Assistance (or SLA) is a form of tutoring in which an experienced leader (or tutor) attends class with students and then leads mandatory review sessions after or before class.
-The classes with SLA tutoring are typically courses in which many students struggle, such as introductory Math and English.
+The classes with SLA tutoring are courses that students need to take to get into their programs, such as math and science.

 As an SLA leader, you: